joaooliveira-11/feup-fsi/CTFs/week4.md

 ## Solution

-First we create a 'script.c' file that has this code:<br>
+First we create a 'script.c' file that has a function access.
+This function is meant to call 'system()' so that it can write the contents of the flag.txt to the ll.txt file that we will create:<br>
 ```c
 #include <stdlib.h>
 #include <stdio.h>